-Converse is a blue-collar town, with 56.72% of people working in blue-collar occupations, while the average in America is just 27.7%.
+Because occupations involving physical labor dominate the local economy, Converse is generally considered to be a blue-collar town.
+56.72% of the Converse workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
 Overall, Converse is a town of construction workers and builders, sales and office workers, and production and manufacturing workers.
 There are especially a lot of people living in Converse who work in office and administrative support (17.54%), management occupations (6.61%), and food service (4.78%).

 Overall, Converse’s crime rate is one of the lowest in the nation, which makes a great place to live if safety is an important concern.